guillaume-hoareau/ELK-CPACF/index.md

 ```
 As you can see, with 256MB/s, we increased the throughput by 50%.
 So, beware default settings.
 Make sure to use hardware accelerated ciphers by IBM Z and LinuxONE.

-## Hands-on LAB : ELK on LinuxONE for Monitoring Cryptographic Activities
+## Part 2 - Starting an ELK on LinuxONE for Monitoring Cryptographic Activities
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.
 Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.
 The Elastic Stack is the next evolution of ELK.

-The purpose of this hands-on lab is monitor crypto APIs of a LinuxONE instance thanks to ELK.
+This part to monitor crypto APIs of a LinuxONE instance thanks to ELK.

 ### ELK Setup
 An ELK stack can be implemented very easily, not matter the processor architecture.